 Profile: Rick Perry

-To his supporters, he was the man who fixed Texas and can answer the country's economic prayers.
+To his supporters, he was the man who fixed Texas and could answer the country's economic prayers.

-But to his detractors, Texas Governor Rick Perry was a dim bulb in cowboy boots whose softness on illegal immigration and pay-to-play statehouse politics make him unfit for America's highest office.
+But to his detractors, Texas Governor Rick Perry was a dim bulb in cowboy boots whose softness on illegal immigration and pay-to-play statehouse politics made him unfit for America's highest office.

 From Democrat to Republican